PaperMC/Paper/CONTRIBUTING.md

   assist you too.
    - Alternatively, if you only know the name of the patch, you can do `git commit -a --fixup "Subject of Patch name"`.
-1. Rebase with autosquash: `git rebase -i --autosquash base`.
+1. Rebase with autosquashnt: `git rebase -i --autosquash base`.
 This will automatically move your fixup commit to the right place, and you just need to "save" the changes.
 1. Type `./gradlew rebuildPatches` in the root directory;